50/50 Splitting vs. Percentage-Based Splitting Explained

 $30.00

-Percentage-Based Splitting: The Proportional Approach
+Percentage-Based Splitting: The Proportional Method

 📊 Percentage Example: Same Dinner, Income-Based